Qualification Scenarios: Mission Impossible For Pakistan

 If they score 350 dismiss Bangladesh for a maximum of 38 – ie a win margin of at least 312 runs.

-Just for perspective the biggest margin of victory in ODI cricket history is 290 runs – New Zealand scored 402 against Ireland in Aberdeen in 2008 and dismissed them for 112.
+Just for perspective, the biggest margin of victory in One-Day International history is 290 runs – New Zealand scored 402 against Ireland in Aberdeen in 2008 and dismissed them for 112.

-Thus, Pakistan to qualify will need to beat Bangladesh by a record margin.
+Thus, for Pakistan to qualify will need to beat Bangladesh by a record margin.

 Pakistan are currently on 9 points from 8 matches with 4 wins, 3 losses and one washout.
-Their current net run rate sits at -0.792 while New Zealand are at 0.175.
+Their current net run rate sits at -0.792 while New Zealand also with 11 points have a much superior net run rate of 0.175.

 They have made a remarkable comeback in the tournament after a poor start to their campaign.
 There has been a fascinating similarity in their journey to the knockouts in the 1992 World Cup and their remarkable fightback in the 2019 World Cup.